 Preparing for a Final Restraining Order Hearing in Morris County

-It is a sad reality, but many domestic violence accusations stem from jealousy, manipulation, mental illness, or selfish individuals who will use any means necessary in order to get a desired result.
-This may be a form of parental alienation, which is defined as a systematic form of psychological abuse by which a parents can coerce a child into fearing or hating another parent.
+It is a sad reality, but many domestic violence accusations stem from jealousy, manipulation, mental illness, or selfish individuals who will use any means necessary in order to get the desired result.
+This may be a form of parental alienation, which is defined as a systematic form of psychological abuse by which parents can coerce a child into fearing or hating another parent.
 Parental alienation and false accusations of domestic violence may come from many of the same deeply seeded reasons which can include childhood trauma, pre-existing psychological issues, or a fear of loss of control.

-No matter what the reason for these false accusations, there are actions you can take alongside our Chatham domestic abuse attorneys to help ensure you will come out on the other side of this process with your legal rights and your dignity in tact.
+No matter what the reason for these false accusations, there are actions you can take alongside our domestic abuse attorneys to help ensure you will come out on the other side of this process with your legal rights and your dignity in tact.